Why are so many famous people gravitating towards BJJ

 Ashton Kutcher began his BJJ journey in 2012 when he first started training in Rio de Janeiro.
 Currently a brown belt under the Machado Brothers, Ashton is one of the celebrities that is more active on the mats training mainly in Hollywood.

 Earning a brown belt is no small feat, it takes years of dedication and sacrifice (click here to read about BJJ belts).
-Needless to say Kutcher was met with some scepticism when he was awarded his brown belt.
-Once videos emerged of him training with UFC middleweight Paulo Costa and Australian grappling superstar Craig Jones however, those criticisms subsided.
+Needless to say, Kutcher met some skepticism when he received his brown belt.
+Once videos emerged of him training with UFC middleweight Paulo Costa and Australian grappling superstar Craig Jones, however, those criticisms subsided.
 While Kutcher is still exploring his abilities as a brown belt in BJJ, he’s one of the few high profile celebrities that do BJJ that has footage of him rolling.
 Unlike many celebrities, the ‘Dude, where’s my car?’ star doesn’t shy away from mixing it up with the rest of the class.

 You can see below on Ashton’s face how much he respects the brown belt.
 It’s obvious that he doesn’t take the new rank lightly.

 Scarlette Johanson is one the highest paid Hollywood celebrities doing BJJ.
 She took up Brazilian Jiu Jitsu to train for her role as Natasha Romanoff in 2010’s Iron Man 2.
 The Black Widow star has been seen training alongside a host of other famous celebrity BJJ practitioners at the Machado Brothers gym in Beverly Hills.